 Florida Might Be the One

-In fact, we were working on a Wealth Management Analysis for an ultra-high net worth family planning to move to Florida.
-After we finished, we noticed something – something quite amazing:
+In fact, we were recently working on a Wealth Management Analysis for an ultra-high net worth family planning to move to Florida.
+After we finished, we noticed several things that were quite amazing:

-With the exact same investment plan, this family would make $150,000 more living in Florida compared to living in California.
-Just by switching their residency and making no other changes, they make an extra six figures annually in Florida.
+With the same investment plan, this family would make $150,000 more living in Florida compared to living in California.
+Just by switching their residency and making no other changes, they make an extra six figures annually in the state.

 According to Business Insider, an ultra-high net worth investor making $10 million a year and who owns a $10 million home will pay $1.2 million more in taxes living in New York compared to Florida.

 Get Your Customized Wealth Management Analysis

 Are you curious about how a change of residency could help you?
 If you would like more information about states with no income taxes, schedule a chat with CEO and co-founder Hutch Ashoo to start the conversation.

 Don’t forget – every state has to collect taxes somehow.
 Nevada and Texas income taxes may be zero, but they have very high property taxes.